-Non-executive directors each are eligible to receive an annual retainer of \$40,000 in cash of which each director can currently elect to receive up to 50% of their annual retainer in DSUs.
+Non-executive directors each are eligible to receive an annual retainer of \$40,000 in cash of which each director can currently elect to receive any or all of their annual retainer in DSUs.
 The cash retainer is paid quarterly in arrears.
-In addition, the Chair of the Audit Committee receives \$10,000 and the Chairs of the Compensation, Governance and EHST Committees of the Board each receive \$5,000 annually and the Board Chair receives \$12,000 annually, all paid on a quarterly basis.
+In addition, the Chair of the Audit Committee receives \$10,000 and the Chairs of the Compensation Committee, Corporate Governance and Nominating Committee and the Environment, Health, Safety and Technical Committee of the Board (the "EHST Committee") each receive \$5,000 annually, Board Chair receives \$12,000 annually and committee member receives \$3,000 annually for each committee, all paid on a quarterly basis.
 Non-executive members of the Ambler Metals Committee receive \$15,000 annually paid on a quarterly basis.
 Each director is entitled to participate in any security-based compensation arrangement or other plan adopted by the Company from time to time with the approval of the Company's Board.
 The directors are reimbursed for expenses incurred on the Company's behalf.
 Executive officers who are also directors do not collect Board fees.
-Board members are eligible to participate in the Equity Incentive, RSU and DSU Plans.
+Board members are eligible to participate in the Equity Incentive Plan, RSU Plan, DSU Plan and Fixed DSU Plan.
 No additional fees are paid to directors.
 Director compensation is subject to review and possible change on an annual basis.

-During fiscal 2023, non-executive directors were granted 580,000 stock options on December 8, 2022 at an exercise price of C\$0.78 all exercisable for a period of five years.
+During fiscal 2024, non-executive directors were granted 300,000 stock options on December 7, 2023 at an exercise price of C\$0.59 all exercisable for a period of five years.
 These stock options were all fully vested on the grant date.

 The Compensation Committee periodically reviews the adequacy and form of the compensation of directors and ensures that the compensation realistically reflects the responsibilities and risks involved in being an effective director, and reports and makes recommendations to the Board accordingly.
-In 2023, the Compensation Committee did not perform an independent third-party review of directors' compensation given the Company's cash preservation efforts.
+In 2024, the Compensation Committee engaged the Compensation Consultant to perform an independent third-party review of directors' compensation.
 The Compensation Committee will consider a full independent review of executive compensation, director compensation and/or peer group comparators in the future.
-No other changes were made to the director compensation program for 2023.
+No changes were made to the director compensation program for 2024 following the independent review.